crosswalk-project/crosswalk-website/documentation/Getting_Started/10-Host_setup.md

   <li>
     <p><em>Host platform</em></p>

     <p>This is the operating system you're using for development.
-You will need the <a href="#documentation/getting_started/host_setup/Installing-the-dev-tools">core dev tools</a> for your chosen platform.</p>

-    <p>Your choice of host platform depends on the targets you wish to deploy to:</p>
+Your choice of host platform depends on the targets you wish to deploy to:</p>

     <ul>